Traditional Char Siu with a Twist – Char Siu Chicken!

 This only takes a few minutes but it’s the perfect finishing touch!
 Place the char siu chicken under the boiler and cook until it reaches your desired level of caramelization.
 Why? ⇢ Finishing under the broiler creates charred, smoky caramelized edges that mimic the effect of cooking with open flame.

-- tucked into steamed buns.
-There’s nothing better than the contrast between pillowy-soft steamed buns and crispy, sticky-sweet chicken.
-Tuck it into bao and top with sesame seeds and sliced scallions.
+- Tuck it into bao and top with sesame seeds and sliced scallions.
 Or, try our favorite manapua (Hawaii-style char siu bao) using char siu chicken in place of pork.

-- in lettuce wraps.
-For a veggie-forward option, try subbing char siu chicken into these Grilled Chicken Bulgogi Lettuce Wraps.
+- For a veggie-forward option, sub char siu chicken into these lettuce wraps.
 The savory-sweet flavors are similar, but the char siu adds next-level crispy texture!

-- tossed into fried rice or stir fry.
-Add sliced or diced char siu chicken to fried rice or a veggie stir fry for a bit of extra protein.
+- Add sliced or diced char siu chicken to fried rice or a veggie stir fry to make a complete meal.

 I can’t wait for you to try this Char Siu Chicken!
 It’s so easy to throw together any night of the week but packs such a big punch of sweet-savory flavor.
 We’re completely obsessed – I think you’ll love it too!